ubsuny/23-Homework4G4/workflow-action-documentation.md

 ```Python
 lengths_list = [1,2,3,4]
 ```
-To comply better with the linting/unit testing process.
+- To comply better with the linting/unit testing process.

-Additionally, the original Pendulum.py imports the `algorithm calculate_periodic_time()` from a seperate module, while the finalized perpendulum.py opts to define the algorithm within the file.
+- The code is implemented with module file algorithm.py imported to periodic_test.py for algorithm part and for unit test module_file.py is imported to write github action for file final_code.py.
+- Also  manually write use the installer in the .yml file instead of seperating using requirement.txt file.
+Either way we implement the action.
 ## Action Implementation
 ### Linting